getdirty75/asymetrics/src/articles/asymetric-chinese-tapes-collection.md

 Ominous in the 1980's, these counterfeit black & white covered tapes have all but faded away.
 This is a series introducing this lost piracy!

-And, cherry on top, as an asymmetrical music digger himself, Thomas selected the following exceptional mixtape from Guangzhou's DJ Edi to get you in the mood - featuring mad funky 80s Cantopop covers of Jimmy Cliff, Chaka Khan, Lou Reed, or even Madonna among many...
+And, cherry on top, as an asymmetrical music digger himself, Thomas selected the following exceptional mixtape from Guangzhou's [DJ Edi](https://www.facebook.com/DJ-EDI-100248264663657/) featuring rapper [KidGod](https://www.youtube.com/watch?v=ZWZkO0KVOJU) to get you in the mood - featuring mad funky 80s Cantopop covers of Jimmy Cliff, Chaka Khan, Lou Reed, or even Madonna among many...

 <br>